someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 Using the `.tables` command lists all the tables that were created during cloud2sql's collect run.

 Use the `.schema` command to look at a table's fields.
-TODO: it is unfortunate that cloud2sql only creates tables that it finds resources for.
-That way instead of returning an empty result queries that target resources the user doesn't have produce an error.

 For instance, if you have any IAM server certificates we can list the schema of the aws_iam_server_certificate table.